fluffski/programming_test/README.md

 # Simudyne Backend Programming Test
+How to run program

+Program is run in two steps:
+1. Run build and run cpp file with the required arguments - use main.cpp.
+2. Run jupyter notebook script - use ModelOutput.ipynb or copy code provided further in your own jupyter notebook.

+Simulating model output
+There are three input arguments required to run cpp file:
+1. Brand factor with values ranging from (0.1 - > 2.9).
+2. Input data file name.
+3. Output data file name.

+To make it easier, open terminal in directory with cpp and ipynb file.
+In terminal run these lines:
+$ g++ main.cpp -o main
+$ ./main arg1 arg2 arg3

+If files exist or must be generated in different location, provide paths along filenames as appropriate.

+Example:
+$ g++ main.cpp -o main
+$ ./main 2.1 PseudoData.csv OutputData.csv

+The program will parse input csv file in (e.g. PseudoData.csv), process data and save the output into output csv file (e.g. OutputData.csv).

+Displaying output
+Open ModelOutput.ipynb and run.
+There is only one cell.
+Alternatively, run the code below in your favourite place to process it:
+---- BEGINNING OF CODE ----
+import pandas as pd

+# get file name from the user
+print("Provide file name containing model data:") outputFilename = input()

+# reading the database
+data = pd.read_csv(outputFilename)

+# printing the results
+display(data)
+---- END OF CODE ----

+This will prompt user to provide file name of the output data and then display the resuls.

+Task Description:
 You are being asked to create a simple agent based model of a set of agents (with values as defined in PsuedoData) that will execute the basic logic (as defined in PsuedoCode).
 You should fork this repo and once finished with your submission please email the Github link to john.andrews@simudyne.com

 Overall you'll need to do the following things: